Joaobranquinho/Get-Shaded-256/README.md

 ## Implementation

-mplementation is a critical part of our project.
-In our personal implementation (aimed to be deployed on a low-spec FPGA) we strive to present a POC using both interruptions and a Microblaze processor.
+Implementation is a critical part of our project has it can significantly improve performance results.
+In our personal implementation (aimed to be deployed on a low-spec FPGA) we strive to present a PoC using both interruptions and a Microblaze processor.
 The Microblaze processor contains a 32-bit Processor Core and a set of instructions that are more than enough from a developing standpoint.
 Moreover, it also has a UART and a Timer (we don't make use of the last one).
 Interruptions are useful for signaling.
 Our implementation implicates that a value indicating the number of zeros (crypto-challenge) is passed on.
 The coprocessor checks the number of zeros.
 If the crypto-puzzle is solved it throws an exception.
 Our implementation also allows for a variable number of co-processors to be deployed.
 This becomes useful when deploying on more robust FPGA's.